jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 Here someone asked for a tea, and we poured them a coffee.

-It will compile, but it is obviously wrong.
-This is a logical error, not a type error, and so the compiler cannot catch it.
+This code is going to compile, but it is obviously wrong.
+This is a logical mistake, and not a type error, and so the compiler simply cannot catch it.

 :::